-37 NPPW states: "Waste planning authorities should prepare Local Plans which identify sufficient opportunities to meet the identified needs of their area for the management of waste streams." (para 3)
+44 NPPW states: "Waste planning authorities should prepare Local Plans which identify sufficient opportunities to meet the identified needs of their area for the management of waste streams." (para 3)

-- 2.1.34 The SCG also recognises that the principle of net self sufficiency does not apply to hazardous waste because the quantities of different hazardous waste types produced within each WPA area are unlikely to make the local provision of the full range of specialist hazardous waste management facilities viable.
-Indeed, it is quite normal for relatively small quantities of hazardous waste to be transported across the country for specialist treatment. - 2.1.35 The key movements of hazardous waste38 from Medway in the calendar year 2018 are illustrated in Figure 7.
+- "Although the Parties agree to the principle of net self-sufficiency, the Parties also recognise that particular constraints within a WPA area may mean that planning to achieve net self-sufficiency would not be consistent with the principles of sustainable development as set out in the NPPF and NPPW.
+The Parties agree that any WPA which seeks the management of waste on the basis of net export would need to provide robust evidence that clearly demonstrated that plans to meet needs within its area would not be consistent with the NPPF and NPPW." - 2.1.38 The SCG also recognises that the principle of net self-sufficiency does not apply to hazardous waste because the relatively small quantities of different hazardous waste types produced within each WPA area are unlikely to make the local provision of the full range of specialist hazardous waste management facilities viable.
+Indeed, it is quite normal for relatively small quantities of hazardous waste to be transported across the country for specialist treatment. - 2.1.39 The key movements of hazardous waste45 from Medway in the calendar year 2018 are illustrated in Figure 9.